Rocket League esports

 Licensed by Curacao and Malta, Pinnacle accepts customers from multiple countries worldwide and is a popular sports betting site for having its own special esports betting hub.
 It has taken bets on RLCS tournaments in the past and smaller regional tournaments in Australia and Spain, and we expect more regular RL markets at Pinnacle this year.

-Rocket League esports betting sites in your region
+Our top Rocket League betting sites are:

 An introduction to Rocket League